Simonchuks22/Accordion_card-Task/README.md

 Thanks for checking out this TASK.

-[Frontend Mentor](https://www.frontendmentor.io) challenges help you improve your coding skills by building realistic projects.

-**To do this challenge, you need a basic understanding of HTML, CSS and JavaScript.**(JS is not really a perequisite for this task, there are some html and css elements that can be used to create account
+**To do this challenge, you need a basic understanding of HTML, CSS and JavaScript.**(JS is not really a must know for this task, there are some html and css elements that can be used to create account

 ## Building your project